Lamarqe/fritzmesh/fritzmesh_addon/README.md

 Functionalities included:

- * Modify some css / js parameters to make the overview appear in fullscreen
+ * Modify some css / js parameters to make the overview appear in fullscreen, irrespective of the available resolution
  * Mesh status is updated every 5 seconds

 ## Installation